alliedvision/gst-vmbsrc/EXAMPLES.md

 required.
 It is also assumed, that a working GStreamer installation exists on the system and that `vmbsrc` is available to that installation.

-To have access to the GStreamer RTSP Server from python the following system packages need to be installed via the `apt` package manager:
+To have access to the GStreamer RTSP Server from python, the following system packages need to be installed via the `apt` package manager:
 - gir1.2-gst-rtsp-server-1.0
 - libgirepository1.0-dev